MattHatwey/Manemo/chapter5.md

 Esper and Crystal hugged Aves, and thanked him for waking them up.
 Aves also hugged them back.

 Bubble woke up and so did Sirius.
 It was 5:30AM now.
 They gathered snacks, and their belongings.
+They waited around for a minute or two, but they soon became impatient.
+They shook Rigel until he woke up, which he did.
+Rigel carried a few items, then they all ran towards the forest.

+Heles and Reverse were